 Regis has focused on the role of Artificial Intelligence (AI) and its immense potential to improve the quality of care for our residents and to create greater time efficiencies for our workforce.
-Key FY24 initiatives include:

-- Generative Al Model: - We have developed a generative AI model that incorporates our policies to enhance administrative efficiency. - Aged Care Standards Chat Bot: To support our employees and residents, we have built a chat bot that provides comprehensive information on the new aged care standards. - Machine Learning Model for Clinical Decline: A proof of concept machine learning model was developed aimed at identifying clinical decline in an aged care context.
+- Generative Al Model: - We have developed a generative Al model administrative efficiency. - Aged Care Standards Chat Bot: comprehensive information on the new aged care standards. - Machine Learning Model for Clinical Decline: developed aimed at identifying clinical decline in an aged care context.

-These Al-driven projects underscore our commitment to leveraging technology to enhance our services and improve the quality of care we provide.
+commitment to leveraging technology to enhance our services and improve the quality